 It wouldn’t take long for the economy to grind to a halt.

 Is this a ridiculous idea?
 Last year it was unthinkable.
-A few months ago it seemed highly unlikely.
+A few months ago it seemed unlikely.

 In September Prime Minister John Key entered the debate and told us otherwise.

 While Key may have been scaremongering or just being a drama queen, subsequent events have done little to repair investor confidence in the company.
 And the political risk to the government climbed.

 Last week’s report from Ernst & Young suggests the company is at risk of not meeting its contractual commitments.

 Of course, there’s a long way to go before anyone turns off the lights.
 No-one is panicking yet.
 But keep in mind just how bad things could get if everything goes pear-shaped at Chorus.